When Words Fall Short,

 Music Therapy in Everyday Life

-- Emotional skills — safe release and regulation
+- Emotional skills — allowing feelings to be expressed and released safely